(Amplified) Banded Matrix Factorization: A unified approach to private training: Introduction

-To address centralized training, we prove in \cref{sec:amplification} that banded matrices enjoy the benefits of privacy amplification, and show that \dpsgd is a special case, giving us the best of both algorithms: \begin{theorem}[Informal version of \cref{thm:general-amplification}, \cref{cor:amplification-by-sampling}, \cref{cor:amplification-by-shuffling}] Suppose we partition the dataset into $\minsep$ equal-size subsets, and in step $i$ each example in the $i \pmod \minsep$-th subset participates with probability $\frac{\batchsize \minsep}{\numusers}$ where there are $\numusers$ examples and the batch size is $\batchsize$.
-Then a $\minsep$-banded matrix mechanism satisfies the same privacy guarantees as answering $\dimension / \minsep$ queries on a dataset, where each element of the dataset is independently included in each query with probability $\frac{\batchsize \minsep}{\numusers}$.
-In addition, in the single-epoch setting, if we determine participations by uniformly shuffling the examples and taking batches of size $\batchsize$, then a $\minsep$-banded matrix mechanism satisfies the same privacy guarantees as answering $\dimension / \minsep$ queries with the Gaussian mechanism on batches of $\batchsize$ examples from a shuffled dataset of size $\numusers / \minsep$. \end{theorem} As a special case, \DPSGD is simply \MF with a suitable diagonal matrix with $\minsep=1$, and thus \cref{thm:amplification-informal} recovers the privacy guarantees of \DPSGD with amplification by either of sampling or shuffling.
-Empirically, we show that \MF with amplification has privacy-utility tradeoffs that are \emph{no worse than DP-SGD for all $\epsilon$, and often significantly better} as can be seen in~\cref{fig:centralized}.
+\mypar{Contributions for centralized training} The existing privacy amplification analysis of \dpsgd does not allow for the correlated noise that is applied in \mfftrl.
+Our paper introduces a novel partitioning of the \BANDMF iterates into independent queries.
+This allows us to prove in \cref{thm:sampling-amplification} of \cref{sec:amplification} that banded matrices enjoy the benefits of privacy amplification, and show that \dpsgd is a special case, giving us the best of both algorithms.
+This enables us to \emph{always pareto-dominate DP-SGD}, unlike \citet{choquette2022multi} which only does so for large enough $\epsilon$ as observed in \cref{fig:centralized}.
+Further, this allows us to improve on both baselines, between $1-4\%$-points.
+Informally: \begin{theorem}[Informal version of \cref{thm:sampling-amplification,thm:general-amplification}] Suppose we partition the dataset into $\minsep$ equal-size subsets, and in step $i$ each example in the $i \pmod \minsep$-th subset participates with probability $\frac{\batchsize \minsep}{\numusers}$ where there are $\numusers$ examples and the batch size is $\batchsize$.
+Then, a $\bands$-banded $\dimension$-iteration matrix mechanism with $\bands \le \minsep$ satisfies the same privacy guarantees as answering $\dimension / \minsep$ queries on a dataset, where each element of the dataset is independently included in each query with probability $\frac{\batchsize \minsep}{\numusers}$. \end{theorem} As an example of~\cref{thm:amplification-informal}, consider doing $n=2,000$ iterations of \DPSGD on CIFAR-10, which has $m=50,000$ examples, using a minibatch of $B=500$ examples in each round.
+This has the same DP guarantees as answering $2,000$ queries using a subsampled Gaussian mechanism with sampling probability $p=500/50,000 = 0.01$.
+If we instead use, e.g., \BANDMF with $\bands = \minsep = 10$, our suggested sampling scheme is the following: Partition CIFAR-10 into 10 subsets of $5,000$ examples each, $D_1, D_2, … D_{10}$.
+In rounds 1, 11, 21... we sample $500$ examples from $D_1$, in rounds 2, 12, 22... we sample $500$ examples from $D_2$, and so on.
+We sample from each $D_i$ a total of $2000/10 = 200$ times, and each time our sampling probability is $500/5000 = 0.1$ within the subset.
+So Theorem 1 shows $\bands=10$ \BANDMF satisfies the same DP guarantees as answering $200$ queries with $p=0.1$.
+As a special case of Theorem~\ref{thm:amplification-informal}, \DPSGD is simply \MF with a suitable diagonal matrix with $\bands=1$, and thus \cref{thm:amplification-informal} recovers the privacy guarantees of \DPSGD with amplification by sampling.
+Empirically, we show that \MF with amplification has privacy-utility tradeoffs that are \emph{no worse than \DPSGD for all $\epsilon$, and often significantly better} as can be seen in~\cref{fig:centralized}.